 - This is the perfect escape for those who enjoy hiking amid nature and discovering hidden gems!

-- The Azores Islands and Madeira are world-class destinations for adrenaline seekers and nature lovers alike, and the best way to truly discover all the hidden gems around the archipelago is by hiking.
+- The Azores Islands and Madeira are world-class destinations for adrenaline seekers and nature lovers alike, and the best way to truly discover all the hidden gems around the archipelagos is by hiking.
 Included in this exciting offer are the following tours:

 - Levada do Rabaçal - 25 Fontes (Madeira Island): With its many gorgeous mountains and waterfalls, it’s no surprise that Madeira has long been referred to as a “hiker’s paradise”.
 Many of these trails follow the old irrigation canals called “levadas” that were used to bring water from the north side of the island to the south.